The Y2K crisis that never happened: Part 3

 ||25% were making active preparations or were planning to start soon.

 ||10% were actively opposed to any preparation,.
 They often quote Matthew

 6:25 in which Christ tells people to not worry about the future.

-Leaders in promoting Y2K concern were Fundamentalist Christians James Dobson, Jerry
+Among the Christians leaders who promoted Y2K concern were fundamentalist Christians James Dobson, Jerry

 Falwell, Grant Jeffries, Jack